forestagostinelli/DeepCubeA/README.md

 These models were trained with 1-4 GPUs and 20-30 CPUs.
 This varies throughout training as the training is often stopped and started again to make room for other processes.

-There are pre-computed results in the `results/` as well as `output.txt` files.
+There are pre-computed results of A* search in the `results/` as well as `output.txt` files.

 ### Commands to train DeepCubeA to solve the 15-puzzle.
 ###### Train cost-to-go function